JulianGro/vircadia/tools/qt-builder/README.md

 ### Mac
 1. macOS Catalina
- For both Qt5.15.2 and Qt5.14.2 Catalina seems the easiest option.
+ For both Qt5.15.2 and Qt5.13.2 Catalina seems the easiest option.
 Qt5.15.2 can also be build on Big Sur if you upgrade the QtWebEngine.
 1.  git >= 1.6
  Check if needed `git --version`
  Install from https://git-scm.com/download/mac
  Verify again
 1.  install pkg-config, dbug-glib, and fontconfig `brew install fontconfig dbus-glib pkg-config`
-1. for Qt 5.14.2 install Xcode 10.3 with its 10.14.6 SDK.
-Newer versions up to Xcode 11.x with SDK 10.15.x should work as well. https://xcodereleases.com
+1. for Qt 5.13.2 install Xcode 10.3 with its 10.14.6 SDK.
+ https://xcodereleases.com
  Qt 5.15.2 can be built with the same version, but also up to Xcode 12.5.1.
 1. macOS may install an incompatible Xcode command line tools version.
 If you run into weird issues, you may need to delete your current command line tools and replace it with an older version.